Get a free estimate

 Instead of spending time stressed and unable to sleep, and instead of wasting money on products that don’t fully eliminate the problem, contact American Pest.

 We’ll use our expertise to solve your bed bug problem in its entirety.
-Our highly effective and eco-friendly heat treatments take just one day to rid your home of bed bugs.
 Contact us today to schedule your bed bug control treatment.